spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 If this sounds interesting and you want to give it a try, please refer to the [help article exclusively dedicated to Spacelift's Terraform provider](../../vendors/terraform/terraform-provider.md).

-!!! warning
+!!! info
-    Administrative stacks in the legacy space get admin access to the root space for backward compatibility reasons.
+    Administrative stacks get the Admin role in the space they belong to.

 ### Autodeploy